burlachenkok/exploring-python3/python3-note.md

 id(x) == id(y)
 ```

-However, in reality, you will not meet this code too much.
+In reality, you will not meet this code too much.
 If you need to compare references to an object, then this action is typically performed by using the operators:
 * `is`
 * `is not`